How Many Teen Passengers Can Safely Ride with New Drivers?

 Unfortunately for your teen, this means no special date nights, no picking up a friend on the way to the movies, and certainly not driving a group of friends to the mall, the big game, or even just to school.

 Your teen doesn’t have to be the driver, either.
 Remember passengers die in teen driver crashes too—too many of them.
-If your teen is going to be a passenger in a teen’s car, make sure you the basics: who’s driving, where are they going, and when will they be on the road.
+If your teen is going to be a passenger in a teen’s car, make sure you know the basics: who’s driving, where are they going, and when will they be on the road.
 How long has the teen driver had their license?
 Are they driving far from home?
 Will they be driving at night?
 All these factors will impact your teen’s safety.

 It also means no brothers or sisters, which may be more unfortunate for you than your teen!
 While it may make perfect sense to let your teen drop their little sister off at dance class or pick up their little brother from band practice so you can stay late for a work meeting or get dinner started, resist the temptation.